osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/add-a-community.md

 # Create a community

-When you create a community, you are defining a space where external business partners can collaborate and share data.
+When you create a community, you define a space where external business partners can collaborate and share data.
 The community is private; no one outside of your community will have read access.

 <!-- Include discussion of entitlements; also check in whether I need to mention community roles here -->